C++ Compile-Time Type Map

 C++ Specialized Compile-Time Type Map

-It’s possible to create specialized compile-time type maps using std::conditional_t and std::is_same_v.
+It’s possible to create specialized compile-time type maps using std::conditional_t and std::is_same_v or template specialization.
 But it is often inconvenient if there are many different type mappings in the map or there are many such maps to be defined.

-In the following example, we define a specialized compile-time type map that maps the key type to the value type.
-More specifically, we define a type map that maps int16_t to uint16_t, int32_t to uint32_t, and int64_t to uint64_t.
+In the following example, we used two different ways to define a specialized compile-time type map that maps the key type to the value type.
+More specifically, the type maps map int16_t to uint16_t, int32_t to uint32_t, and int64_t to uint64_t.

 specialized_compile_time_type_map.cpp